 Real estate brokers and other types of real estate agents or professionals are bound by the same limitations as property owners and landlords.
 Consideration of any protected trait when making real estate sale decisions in conjunction with the property owner is illegal.
 It is also unlawful to follow any instruction from the property owner or landlord that would result in housing discrimination as defined by federal and state law.
 Finally, real estate professionals are also under a duty to provide equally professional service to all prospective purchasers or renters.
 This includes making the buyer aware of all available properties that meet their requirements, providing tours, and responding to inquiries about properties.

-Free Anti-Discrimination Laws Consultation
+Free Anti-Discrimination Laws Consultation in NYC

 The Responsibilities of Financiers: